vision-dev1/VisionX-OS/TOOLS.md

-# PRE Installed Tools in VisionX OS
+# 🧰 Pre-installed Tools in VisionX OS

-## All the tools are categorized by their modules in VisionX, making it super easy to access without any misunderstanding.

-### Modules are :

-**daily-use**
+VisionX OS comes bundled with a curated set of tools, organized into modules for clarity and speed.
+Each module groups related utilities, so you spend less time searching and more time doing.

+**🔹Daily Use**
+Essential system and productivity tools.
 - ufw
 - fail2ban
 - rkhunter